derb12/pybaselines/docs/user_guide/masking/index.rst

 Using Masking with pybaselines
 ==============================

+There are cases where data needs to be removed/masked before baseline correction.
+For example, a faulty detector can result in problematic regions in measurements, or spurious values/peaks below the expected baseline can cause issues with many algorithms which only expect positive peaks.
+In these cases, baseline correction on the raw data could lead to severely incorrect fits.
+One such use of masking in literature is presented by `Temmink, et al. <https://doi.org/10.1051/0004-6361/202348911>`_ for removing downward spikes in mid-infrared data collected from the James Webb Space Telescope before performing baseline correction.

-pybaselines version 1.3.0 added direct support for masking to many algorithms by adding the :attr:`.Baseline.mask` property.
-Much like :class:`numpy.ma.MaskedArray` and :func:`astropy.convolution.convolve`, the mask should be a boolean array with ``True`` values indicating the indices within the data to omit from fitting.
+Beginning in version 1.3.0, pybaselines has added direct support for masking to many algorithms, which can be used by setting the :attr:`.Baseline.mask` property.
+Using the same conventions as :class:`numpy.ma.MaskedArray` and :func:`astropy.convolution.convolve`, the mask should be a Boolean array with ``True`` values indicating the indices within the data to omit from fitting.

 A simple example is shown below.
+In the example, the mask is set manually, but it could alternatively be set following some metric.
+For example, `Temmink, et al. <https://doi.org/10.1051/0004-6361/202348911>`_, used Savitzky-Golay filtering combined with iterative thresholding to define a mask that excluded negative peaks.

 .. plot::
    :align: center